 2. ZZZ Hostel = From $11 US for dorm bed (6-bed dorm)

-Best hostel near DMK Airport (Don Meuang Airport)
+One of the best hostels near DMK Airport (Don Meuang Airport)

 A comfortable, clean and modern hostel within walking distance of Bangkok’s Don Meuang Airport!
 The emphasis at this hostel is on comfort and the friendly staff will go out of their way to make sure that you have a relaxing, stress-free stay.
 There are a few local restaurants close to the hostel and a 7-11 so you can stock up on snacks for your flight.
 There’s also free tea, coffee, bananas and bread in the lobby 24/7.
 Your stay also includes free breakfast which they’ll put in a doggy bag for you if you’re leaving early.
 All in all, an excellent airport hostel with dorm beds (from $11 US) and bright double rooms from $34 US.